-Bahamas in crisis after Hurricane Dorian flattens homes; food scarce
+Bahamas in crisis after Hurricane Dorian flattens homes, food scarce

 Georgia Governor Brian Kemp extended a state of emergency to cover 21 counties as the storm tracked north towards its coast.
 The emergency covers more than 900,000 Georgia residents, of whom over 400,000 have been ordered to evacuate, according to the state Emergency Management and Homeland Security Agency.

-Dorian packed sustained winds near 105 miles per hour (165 kph) as it churned about 90 miles (140 km) northeast of Daytona Beach, Florida around midday on Wednesday, the NHC said.
+Dorian had sustained winds near 105 miles per hour (165 kph) as it churned about 90 miles (140 km) northeast of Daytona Beach, Florida around midday on Wednesday, the NHC said.

 Hurricane-force winds had expanded to 60 miles (100 km) from the storm’s core.